JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 Using Kotlin to write plugins for the IntelliJ Platform is very similar to writing plugins in Java.
 Existing plugin developers can get started by converting existing Java sources to their Kotlin equivalents by using the [J2K converter](https://kotlinlang.org/docs/mixing-java-kotlin-intellij.html#converting-an-existing-java-file-to-kotlin-with-j2k) (part of Kotlin plugin).

 Developers can also easily mix and match Kotlin classes with their existing Java code.
+This might come handy when certain APIs require the use of [](kotlin-coroutines.md).

 In addition to [null safety](https://kotlinlang.org/docs/null-safety.html) and [type-safe builders](https://kotlinlang.org/docs/type-safe-builders.html), the Kotlin language offers many convenient features for plugin development, which make plugins easier to read and simpler to maintain.